jcg5g9/SNOLH_Genomics/README.md

 Download these data into to your `/raw_data` directory within the home working directory.

-You should have 2 new items in the directory: <br>
+You should have two new items in the directory: <br>

 1. snolh_genotype_data.xlsx <br>
 2. snolh_metadata.xlsx <br>